 This algorithm is implemented to test the extensibility of the dungeon generator, efforts were made to retain as much of the original code as possible.

-The app is meant to be fairly straight forward to use.
-Press 'space' to generate new dungeon, play around with the parameters and see how they affect the dungeon.
+The program should be fairly straightforward to use.
+Press 'space' to generate new dungeons, play around with the parameters and see how they affect the dungeon created.
 Click 'Save' to save the current dungeon to a file.